 There are six types of Alzheimer’s:

-These typically develop due to faulty diet and lifestyle factors so reversing those lifelong daily decisions can relatively quickly show changes in memory and learning.
-It’s a dramatic improvement when family can see that ‘lost’ relative smile and laugh again, realising that they had lost that ability many months before.
+These typically develop due to faulty diet and lifestyle factors so reversing those lifelong daily decisions can relatively quickly show changes and improvements in memory and learning.
+It’s surely dramatic when family can see that ‘lost’ relative smile and laugh again, realising that their capacity for appreciating life had disappeared many months before.

 Digestive Issues